 You’re doing great.
 Athena told herself, though her chest pounded in disapproval.

 “Perfect.
 Let’s get this show on the road.”
 The woman said with the confidence of a magician attempting a trick for the first time.

 She opened the case revealing one of the Church of New Life’s infamous PSI machines: a light blue chassis of similar size and shape to a fax machine with a needle resting on the left side of a gauge, the right side of the gauge displaying the word MAX.
 Athena knew about the machines, she’d heard stories that they analyzed your dreams and registered your mental fortitude.
 It was one of the metaphysical devices mocked in the media anytime their name came up.
 Two gray cables ran from the back of the machine, each branching out into four thinner cables with steel alligator clips soldered to the ends.
 The woman pushed the machine to the left side of the desk, scraping it across the laminated wood—an agonizing squeal piercing the air until the device rested against a wall at one end of the table.
 She sat down opposite Athena, and as she did, Athena noticed the poster on the wall above the woman—a spread the size of a movie poster tacked to the wall.
 Strong cold eyes on a youthful face stared back at Athena—he was tan with black hair, well dressed, and sporting a remarkable physique.

 “Who is that?”
 Athena asked.

-“That’s our chairman, Mr. Shagia Frost.” answered the woman, straightening the cables of the machine.
+“That’s our chairman, Mr. Shagia Frost.”
+The woman answered.